 Top 5 Detoxifying Foods for Thyroid Thrivers

-There are countless, surprising, and increasing sources of toxins in our lives.
-These toxins can negatively impact the way our thyroid functions, how we metabolize our thyroid meds, and how we convert inactive T4 thyroid hormone to active T3.
+There are countless surprising and increasing sources of toxins in our lives.
+These toxins can negatively impact how our thyroid functions, how we metabolize our thyroid meds, and how we convert inactive T4 thyroid hormone to active T3.
 This is why it's so important to support our detox pathways through the foods we eat.

-In this blog post and episode of Thyroid-healthy Bites, I'm going to be sharing my 5 Favorite Detoxifying Foods for Thyroid Thrivers.
-First, we’ll take a deeper look into WHY this is important for our thyroid health.
-Then, we’ll look at each of these 5 foods, along with ways you can incorporate more of them into your diet.
-This one’s going to help you dial up the power of your thyroid-healthy diet, so be sure to read to the end!
+In this blog post and episode of Thyroid-healthy Bites, I'll share my 5 Favorite Detoxifying Foods for Thyroid Thrivers.
+First, we’ll look deeper into WHY this is important for our thyroid health.
+Then, we’ll look at each of these five foods, along with ways you can incorporate more of them into your diet.
+This one will help you dial up the power of your thyroid-healthy diet, so be sure to read to the end!

 - Why detoxification is important